Last-Men-Standing/blueview-service/README.md

 ## Development Environment

 The latest version of [Node.js](https://nodejs.org/en/) > _(v8.0.0)_ should be installed on your system.
 If you are using Windows and are having a hard time installing the latest version, please consider using [Node Version Manager](https://github.com/creationix/nvm).

+## Installation Instructions

+Clone the repository in the desired directory.
+Once cloned run the following command in the root of the directory to install the required dependencies.
+`npm install`

+## Starting the Backend Service

+Once the required modules are installed, run the following command to start the web server.
+`npm run dev`

+## Running automated tests

+To run the automated test suite, run the following command.
+`npm run test`